DeFiCh/metachain/README.md

 # `DeFiCh/metachain`

+> **Announcement**: This repository served as a base of search for EVM integration.
+It's currently now being in the process of merged mainstream into  https://github.com/DeFiCh/ain repository with evolved design and learnings from this.
+More updates and design to follow.

 Research & development
 for [DFIP 2111-B: VOC: Ethereum Virtual Machine (EVM) Support](https://github.com/DeFiCh/dfips/issues/96).
 Proposed as a DFIP on Nov 2021; DFIP 2111-B provided DeFiChain with more flexibility to think beyond what is possible today.
 It